 --supportedshows a matrix of the supported targets and toolchains.

--c(optional) to build from scratch; a clean build or rebuild.
+-cto build from scratch, a clean build or rebuild.

--j <jobs>(optional) to control the compile threads on your machine.
-The default value is 0, which infers the number of threads from the number of cores on your machine.
+-j <jobs>to control the compile processes on your machine.
+The default value is 0, which infers the number of processes from the number of cores on your machine.
 You can use

 -j 1to trigger a sequential compile of source code.